Updated by Bobby

 For example, instead of this thick, eighth note pattern:

-Go with a slower quarter-note arrangement, stretching things out over two measures:
+Go with a slower quarter-note arrangement, stretching things out over two bars:

 Keep in mind, tone comes from your own technique, just as much as your gear.